yashmanje/SQLproject/README.md

 <h1>Group by </h1>
-n SQL, The Group By statement is used for organizing similar data into groups.
-The data is further organized with the help of equivalent function.
-It means, if different rows in a precise column have the same values, it will arrange those rows in a group.

-the main purpose of grouping the records of a table based on particular columns is to perform calculations on these groups.
-Therefore, The GROUP BY clause is typically used with aggregate functions such as SUM(), COUNT(), AVG(), MAX(), or MIN() etc.
+n SQL, The Group By statement is used for organizing similar data into groups. the main purpose of grouping the records of a table based on particular columns is to perform calculations on these groups typically used with aggregate functions such as SUM(), COUNT(), AVG(), MAX(), or MIN() etc.